 On June 17, 1775, approximately 1,500 rebellious American colonists defended a fortified redoubt on Breed’s Hill, outside Boston, against attacks by 2,400 British soldiers.
 The colonists held their ground and inflicted heavy casualties on the British until their gunpowder ran low and they were forced to retreat.
 The battle, which became known as the Battle of Bunker Hill, was celebrated as proof that raw American militia could stand up against one of the best armies in the world.

 In 1794, a lodge of Freemasons constructed an 18-foot wooden tower on Breed’s Hill, topped with an urn covered in gold.
 The tower was a memorial to Doctor Joseph Warren, a Mason and a famous commander of the militia who was killed in the battle.
 In 1823, prominent citizens in the Boston area came together to form the Bunker Hill Monument Association.
 They purchased 15 acres of land on Breed’s Hill and offered 100 dollars to the person who submitted the best design for a monument that would be constructed on the spot where the colonists built their redoubt.
-22-year-old Horatio Greenough submitted the winning design: an Egyptian-style obelisk made of granite, inspired by the Lateran Obelisk in Rome.
+Horatio Greenough, just 22-years-old submitted the winning design: an Egyptian-style obelisk made of granite, inspired by the Lateran Obelisk in Rome.

 The cornerstone for the monument was laid on June 17, 1825 – the 50th anniversary of the battle.
 It was laid by the Marquis de Lafayette, who was near the end of his 14-month tour of the United States.
 The event was attended by a crowd that included more than 200 surviving veterans of the Revolutionary War.
-Actual construction of the monument began in May of 1827.
+The actual construction of the monument began in May of 1827.
 The 3,000 blocks of granite were carved out of a quarry in Quincy, Massachusetts, then carried on horse-drawn railway cars to the Neponset River.
 From there, barges ferried the granite to Breed’s Hill, where they were hauled into place by a system of ropes and pulleys.
 Building the monument was expensive, and the Association had to halt construction several times when its funds were depleted.
 To raise more money, the Monument Association sold off most of the land it owned on the hill, retaining only a few acres around the summit.

 In 1840, a group of women led by Sarah Josepha Hale, proposed a way to raise the money that the Monument Association needed to finish the project.
 Hale and other women organized the Bunker Hill Monument Fair, a five-day women’s fair that was held in Faneuil Hall Market.
 Women from across New England and the eastern seaboard donated needlework crafts, pieces of art, fresh and preserved food, and other household goods which were sold at the Monument Fair.
 Sales of tickets to the Fair and the proceeds from the sales raised over $30,000, which covered a quarter of the remaining construction costs.
 Private donations supplied the rest of the necessary funding, and the monument was finally completed in July 1842.
 When the capstone was installed, a 26-gun salute (one shot for every state in the United States at that time) was fired to mark the end of construction.